aurzenligl/pytest-logger/docs/usage.rst

         └── test_that_failed_one
             └── somelog

-You can change the default `div_by_res` dirname to something else, as well as add more "per-result" subdirectories by passing proper arguments to the `divide_logs_by_result` method.
+You can change the default `by_outcome` dirname to something else, as well as add more "per-outcome" subdirectories by passing proper arguments to the `split_by_outcome` method.

 .. _`link to logs dir`: